Knoxville, Tennessee: Crime

 FBI Uniform Crime Reports for Knoxville for 2017:

 Economy

-After the arrival of the railroads in the 1850s, Knoxville grew to become a major wholesaling and manufacturing center.
-Following the collapse of the city's textile industry in the 1950s, Knoxville's economy grew more diversified.
-In 2011, 15.9% of the Knoxville Metropolitan Statistical Area's (MSA) work force was employed by government entities, while 14.1% were employed in the professional service sector, 14% worked in education or health care, 12.7% were employed in the retail sector, 10.5% worked in leisure and hospitality, and 8.9% worked in the manufacturing sector.
+In 2011, 15.9% of the Knoxville MSA work force was employed by government entities, while 14.1% were employed in the professional service sector, 14% worked in education or health care, 12.7% were employed in the retail sector, 10.5% worked in leisure and hospitality, and 8.9% worked in the manufacturing sector.
 The region had an unemployment rate of 7.9% in 2011.

-In the 2010 ACCRA Cost of Living Index, Knoxville was rated 89.6 (the national average was 100).
-Kiplinger ranked Knoxville at No. 5 in its list of Best Value Cities 2011 citing "college sports, the Smoky Mountains and an entrepreneurial spirit".
-In April 2008, Forbes magazine named Knoxville among the Top 10 Metropolitan Hotspots in the United States, and within Forbes's Top5 for Business & Careers, just behind cities like New York and Los Angeles.
+In the 2010 ACCRA Cost of Living Index was rated 89.6 (the national average was 100).
 In 2007, there were over 19,000 registered businesses in Knoxville.
 The city's businesses are served by the 2,100-member Knoxville Area Chamber Partnership.
 The Knoxville Chamber is one of six partners in the Knoxville-Oak Ridge Innovation Valley, which promotes economic development in Knox and surrounding counties.